 The Katy's Italianate exterior is graced by an arched portico set over the bay-windowed living room.
 Elegant Georgian columns reflect the home's early 1900's origin.
 Long-leaf pine floors, pocket doors.
 Battenburg lace and a graceful staircase accent the handsome interior.
 Many good memories live here.

 The inn's historic character is complemented by modern conveniences.
-All rooms have their own televisions, cable and VCRs, and private baths.
+All rooms have their own televisions and private baths.
 There is also free wireless Internet throughout the inn.

 The Katy House is located one block from historic Main Street, and Smithville is between the towns of LaGrange and Bastrop, in Central Texas.